 A world of antiques

-But there is nothing, to my opinion and experience, like the antiques shop, Stef Antiek.
+But there is nothing, to my opinion and experience, like the antique shop, Stef Antiek.
 Starting with the storefront; it says it all.
 Period.
 I mean, have a look at it, and tell me if that does not raise your curiosity to go and have a look inside just to make sure that it is just as crazy as outside.
 And you might really be surprised.

-Actually, I did not expect an antiques shop, which is located at the Kapellemarkt (Napoleon’s old stables, by the way…), like not too far from the very center of the city, to be this huge: you can browse through 950m² of antiques, vintage, original lightning, art-deco items, old building materials and so much more!
+Actually, I did not expect an antique shop, which is located at the Kapellemarkt (Napoleon’s old stables, by the way…), like not too far from the very center of the city, to be this huge: you can browse through 950m² of antiques, vintage, original lightning, art-deco items, old building materials and so much more!

 And when I say “browse”, I rather mean “excavate”: the items inside the shop are just piled-up to the roof or literally hang from the roof!
-A paradise for antiques lovers.
+A paradise for antique lovers.

 Do you need to furnish a house from the ground with vintage or antique items?
-Not a problem, Stef Antiek have you covered: the shop sells old antique building materials like doors & windows, cast iron & fences, antique bathroom equipment, vintage radiators, flooring, vintage garden decoration, old staircases, mantelpieces, blue stone, antique furniture, vintage lighting and other retro decorative items.
+Not a problem, Stef Antiek have you covered: the shop sells old antique building materials like doors & windows, cast iron & fences, antique bathroom equipment, vintage radiators, flooring, vintage garden decoration, old staircases, mantelpieces, bluestone, antique furniture, vintage lighting, and other retro decorative items.

 I mean, if it’s not there, I don’t where you could find it (or if it even exists).
-It is just like the cave of Alibaba of my childhood, or since we’re in Belgium, the homeland of Hergé, the cave of Moulinsart castle, stuffed with antique armors, painting and chests…
+It is just like the cave of Alibaba of my childhood, or since we’re in Belgium, the homeland of Hergé, the cave of Moulinsart castle, stuffed with antique armors, painting, and chests…